EduardoNGomes/Back_end_Explorer_Food/README.md

 - [x] User registration
 - [x] product registration

+### How to use

+- To use this project you need to clone this repository and clone https://github.com/EduardoNGomes/Front_end_Explorer_Food , then in both :
+- npm run dev

 ### 🛠 Tecnologias
 The following tools were used in building the project